glotchalotch/Funkin-duet/DUET-README.txt

-    "preferredSave" is which save slot to use by default (i think) "windowTitle" changes the window title on startup "skipSplash" skips the HaxeFlixel splash screen
+    "preferredSave" is which save slot to use by default (i think) "windowTitle" changes the window title on startup "skipSplash" skips the HaxeFlixel splash screen Misc Things:
+    In the Song tab of the chart editor, you can switch between 3/4 and 4/4 time using the radio buttons that are labelled as such.
+You might want to clear the whole song if you're switching to 3/4 time by using the "Clear song" button.

 ADDING DUETS: THE GAME: THE MOVIE: THE GUIDE